flame-engine/flame/doc/tutorials/bare_flame_game.md

 ```

-## 3. Initialize empty Flutter project
+## 3. Initialize Empty Flutter Project

-In order to turn this barren directory into an actual Flutter project, run the
+To turn this barren directory into an actual Flutter project, run the
 following command:

 ```console